Arif-Rachmat/SDL2-Mandelbrot-Plotter/README.md

 <img src="image/ui.png">

 ### 1. Center Coordinate
-This coordinate is where the center of the screen is curently located.
+This coordinate is where the center of the screen is currently located.
 This will help you to navigate around when exploring the mandelbrot set.

 <br>